609: The Skydivers

 The Right Stuff is the name of a 1979 book by Tom Wolfe about America’s original astronauts.
 The book was made into a film by the same name in 1983.

-The Gemini astronauts approach the DC-3 … they pause to kiss … they give each other a light kiss and then get into the capsule.
+The Gemini astronauts approach the DC-3 … they pause to kiss … they give it a light kiss and then get into the capsule.

 The American Gemini space program was a series of two-man capsules launched into Earth orbit between 1964 and 1967.
 The Douglas DC-3 was the most popular model of plane during the 1930s; more than 10,000 of them were made altogether.